 Production today and tomorrow.

 The BMW Group sets trends in production technology and sustainability as an innovation leader with an intelligent material mix, a technological shift towards digitalisation and resource-efficient production.
 At the same time, flexibility and continuous optimisation of value chains ensure competitiveness.

-BMW Group Designworks USA.
+Five BMW Group milestones.

 BMW can trace its roots back to Karl Rapp and Gustav Otto.
 In 1916, the Flugmaschinenfabrik Gustav Otto company had merged into Bayerische Flugzeug-Werke AG (BFW) at government behest.
 Elsewhere, in 1917, the Rapp Motorenwerke company became Bayerische Motoren Werke GmbH, which was duly converted into an AG (public limited company) in 1918.
 BMW AG subsequently transferred its engine construction operations – including the company and brand names – to BFW in 1922.
 The date of BFW’s founding, 7 March 1916, has therefore gone down in history as the foundation date of Bayerische Motoren Werke AG.Discover history